Linna167/final-project-adj2025/README.md

 # final-project-adj2025

-This is my final project where I plan to analyze Missouri' AQI.
+This is my final project where I plan to analyze Missouri's AQI.